decoin-exchange/decoin-official-api-docs/cmc-standard-rest-api.md

 # CMC Standard Rest API Documentation
 ## General API related Information
  - The base endpoint is:  **[https://apiv1.decoin.io](https://apiv1.decoin.io/)**
- - All endpoints return either a JSON object or array.
+ - All endpoints return either a JSON object or an array.

 ## There Are Four Public EndPoints

- - EndPoints accessed through `GET` method.
+ - EndPoints can be accessed through `GET` method.
  - For EndPoints, parameters must be sent as a `query string`.
- - Public EndPoints response in case of error will have the following structure.
+ - Public EndPoints will have the following response structure.

 **Example**